n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 The `blwf` feature replaces below-base-consonant glyphs with any special forms.
 Devanagari includes one below-base consonant
-forms:
+form:

-  - "Ra,Halant" in a non-syllable-initial position takes on the "Rakaar" form.
+  - "Halant,Ra" or "Ra,Halant" in a non-syllable-initial position will
+    take on the "Rakaar" form.

+If the active font contains ligatures for the consonant adjacent to the "Halant" (i.e., "_consonant_,Halant,Ra"), then that ligature is normally applied with the `rkrf` feature in step 3.5.
+The `blwf` feature allows the "Ra" to be substituted with a standalone "Rakaar" mark, to work with all consonants that do not have a `rkrf` ligature in the font.

 Because Devanagari incorporates the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants